tad/MarvelAPISpikes/README.md

 characterlist.html - click the button to see a list of all ~1400 characters that Marvel has in its database.
 You need to use the character's name as it shows up in this list on the index.html page.

-*This is toy code - there is no error handling.
-This is not representative of pretty and clean code*.

 This is very much a work in progress.
+It's something I do when I need to relax.

 Code may not be clean, properly refactored or even working.
 I check in code when I'm done working for the day and there won't be a stable branch.